pranavtbhat/JuliaCookbook/arrays/map.md

 ## Iteration

-Julia provides the `in` operator which when used in conjunction with the `in` operator, can be used to iterate over every element in the list:
+Julia provides the `in` operator which when used in conjunction with the for loop, can be used to iterate over every element in the list:

 ```julia
 julia> for item in ["A","B","C"]